 At the end of the day, we have to wash off all the dirt that got stuck in our skin before we sleep.
-Being unable to remove dirt will result to infections.
+Being unable to remove dirt will result in infections.
 But then again, regular soap will dry up your skin.
-Instead you can try the following essential oils for skin cleansing: Sweet Basil, Juniper, Lemon, Lemongrass, Peppermint
+Instead, you can try the following essential oils for skin cleansing: Sweet Basil, Juniper, Lemon, Lemongrass, Peppermint

 7. Freshen Dull Skin

 Dull or devitalized skin is often the result of toxins in the body and unhealthy eating.
 Though age is a factor, dull skin is aggravated by lifestyle abuses.
 The best way to bring nourishment back to your skin is by applying one the following: Eucalyptus, Myrtle, Basil, Juniper, Lemon, Lemongrass, Peppermint, Pine, Oregano, Rosemary, Spearmint, Geranium and Grapefruit

 8. The Best Essential Oils for Dry Skin